OkHi/OkCollect-Android-Demo/README.md

 ## Support

-If you've found an error in these samples, please file an issue:  [here](https://github.com/OkHi/OkCollect-Android-Demo/issues)
+If you've found an error in this sample, please file an issue:  [here](https://github.com/OkHi/OkCollect-Android-Demo/issues)